-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a comprehensive loss of \$4,558,711 and an accumulated deficit of \$9,055,564.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a comprehensive loss of \$4,828,747 and accumulated deficit of \$13,836,656.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.